hkirk/swtafp-slides/slides/10/efficiency.md

 ### Using continuations to optimize

 * Accumulative parameter (above) is not always possible<br/><!-- .element: class="fragment" data-fragment-index="1" -->
-* Continuations is a genenral pattern for making tail-recursion<!-- .element: class="fragment" data-fragment-index="2" -->
+* Continuations is a general pattern for making tail-recursion<!-- .element: class="fragment" data-fragment-index="2" -->

 In general we will transform:<!-- .element: class="fragment" data-fragment-index="3" -->